 Philosophy and religion on the meaning of life

 Theism is the belief in a supreme, divine being (‘God’).
-Some religions are monotheistic, which they believe in only one God or supreme being; monotheistic religions include Christianity, Judaism, and Islam.
+Some religions are monotheistic, meaning, they believe in only one God or supreme being; monotheistic religions include Christianity, Judaism, and Islam.

 Other religions are polytheistic, which means they believe in several gods and goddesses.
 Hinduism and Paganism are examples of polytheistic religions.

-Theism dates back to before recorded history.
-Humans have believed in a higher power for most of our time on the planet, something to worship in our earthly lives to rejoin with the high being after death.
+Theism dates back years before recorded history.
+Humans have believed in a higher power for most of our time on the planet, an entity to worship in our earthly lives to rejoin with the high being after death.

 In polytheistic religions, the meaning of life is to incorporate the messages of the gods into our daily lives and serve them with our actions and behavior.

-Taoism suggests that the meaning and point of life is to simply live it without forcing.
+Taoism suggests that the meaning and point of life is to simply live it without force.
 Tao is the ‘way’ and is not something that one can describe in words.

 At the core of Taoism is the principle of Wu Wei, which means ‘action without intention.’
 Taoists believe that to live one’s life well is to join to the natural order of things, not to push or fight against what happens in our lives but to accept whatever happens with grace, gratitude, and patience.

 To the cynics, the purpose of life is to live a virtuous life in accordance with nature.
-The cynics believed that meaning in life is not found in acquiring material positions but in living by only one’s basic needs and means.
+The cynics believed that meaning in life is not found in acquiring material possession but in living within one’s basic needs and means.

 “It is the privilege of the gods to want nothing, and of godlike men to want little.” – Diogenes.